-One of the basic policies in our medium–term business plan is to "embed a corporate culture that encourages the active participation of our workforce to support a stronger Mizuho."
-With this in mind, in fiscal 2016 we worked towards achieving a competitive advantage for Mizuho in terms of our workforce by establishing "Mizuho's HR Policy" and moving forward with fundamental reforms in HR management.
+One of the basic policies in our medium–term business plan is to "embed a corporate culture that encourages the active participation of our workforce to support a stronger Mizuho".
+With this in mind, we are working towards achieving a competitive advantage for Mizuho in terms of our workforce by implementing fundamental reforms in HR management.

-In order to clearly communicate to all employees and executive officers the principles that will be applied to Mizuho's HR strategies, HR systems, and HR management, we established "Mizuho's HR Policy."
+In order to clearly communicate to all employees and executive officers the principles that will be applied to Mizuho's HR strategies, HR systems, and HR management, we established "Mizuho's HR Policy".
 Additionally, we released a "Diversity and Inclusion Statement" to affirm our commitment to promoting the professional growth and active participation of our diverse workforce.
-In order to ensure a high level of transparency and accountability in our HR practices, we also made both of these documents publically available.
+Both of these documents have also been made publically available.